 What Questions Should I Ask My Doctor About the Measles Vaccine?

-It is also a good idea to read the vaccine manufacturer product insert (in this case, Merck’s MMR vaccine information insert) that can be obtained from your doctor or public health clinic because federal law requires drug companies marketing vaccines to include certain kinds of vaccine benefit, risk and use information in product information inserts that may not be available in other published information.
-A link to Merck’s MMR vaccine product insert is here.
+It is also a good idea to read the vaccine manufacturer product insert that can be obtained from your doctor or public health clinic because federal law requires drug companies marketing vaccines to include certain kinds of vaccine benefit, risk and use information in product information inserts that may not be available in other published information.
+Merck’s MMRII and MMR-V vaccine product inserts are located on the Food and Drug Administration’s website.

-Other questions that may be useful to discuss with your doctor before getting the measles (MMR) vaccine are:
+Other questions that may be useful to discuss with your doctor before getting the mumps (MMR or MMR-V) vaccine are:

-- If other vaccines in addition to MMR vaccine are scheduled for my child at this office visit, am I allowed to modify the schedule so fewer vaccines are given at once?
+- If other vaccines in addition to MMR/MMR-V vaccine are scheduled for my child at this office visit, am I allowed to modify the schedule so fewer vaccines are given at once?

 - What should I do if my child has a high fever or appears very ill after vaccination?

-- What other kinds of reaction symptoms should I call to report after MMR vaccination?
+- What other kinds of reaction symptoms should I call to report after MMR/MMR-V vaccination?

-- If the MMR vaccine doesn’t protect my child, do I have any other options for preventing measles infection?
+- If the MMR/MMR-V vaccine doesn’t protect my child, do I have any other options for preventing measles infection?

 Under the National Childhood Vaccine Injury Act of 1986, doctors and all vaccine providers are legally required to give you vaccine benefit and risk information before vaccination; record serious health problems following vaccination in the permanent medical record; keep a permanent record of all vaccines given, including the manufacturer’s name and lot number; and report serious health problems, injuries and deaths that follow vaccination to VAERS.